Miami-Dade · Florida telehealth

 Does Bidwell Health offer Spanish-language telehealth in Miami?

 Our clinical intake forms are currently in English, but Miami's chain pharmacies (CVS, Walgreens, Publix, Navarro) nearly all have Spanish-speaking pharmacy staff who can review prescription instructions at pickup.
-We're adding a Spanish-language intake in Q3 2026.
 Medication names are universally recognized, so even English-only prescriptions translate cleanly at the counter.

 Can I use Bidwell Health at Navarro Discount Pharmacy in Miami?